Bee345/My-JavaScriptLearn/readMe.md

  CONST: It can't be re-assigned and is block scoped unlike var which is function scoped.
 LET: It is also block scoped and can be reassigned.
  -->

+ JavaScript HAs What We Call Implicit Type Conversion:: Now This is A sinerio where Javascript helps you in conversion and hndling of strings and numbers especially in a case where u want to concatenate a string and an integer, now using the + sign will do a string concatenation whereas using other signs will do an integer Maths Work